balena-io-experimental/goal-engine/README.md

 will launch a docker container (requires docker installed) with the name `my-project_main` and the command `sleep infinity`.

-See what happens if you run the command twice.
-See what happens if you change the command in [examples/index.ts](./examples/index.ts) tool
+See what happens if you run the command again.
+See what happens if you change the command in [examples/index.ts](./examples/index.ts) to

 ```
 cmd: ['sleep', '30'],